 Computer InformationKey Points from the University Policy for Computer Use

-Dreamspark (formerly MSDNAA) is a program offered by Microsoft to academia to provide Microsoft software development tools to our students.
+A program offered by Microsoft to academia to provide Microsoft software development tools (including operating systems) to our students for their software development learning.
 The UH EE department participates as a premium subscriber.
 Any student or faculty currently enrolled with our department can request an account from firstname.lastname@example.org.

-We have many new computers in our Laboratory Classrooms.
-You will need an ELEC domain account to access these computers.
-If you are enrolled in a laboratory course, an account will be generated for you, and access information will be sent to your UH email address.
+If you are enrolled in a laboratory course, an ELEC domain account will be generated for you, and access information will be sent to your UH email address.

 If you are an EE student not enrolled in a laboratory course this semester, and you would like to use the PCs in Holmes 387, please request an account from firstname.lastname@example.org.